rkvsraman/historian/README.md

 Historian is browsing history on steroids for Google Chrome.

 Since browsers were made about 2 decades ago, the history and bookmarking feature of browser has remained more or less the same.
-They have been nothing but a list web pages stored without much context or order(except chronological).
+They have been nothing but a list of web pages stored without much context or order(except chronological).
 It is surprising that nothing more has been done with it for such a long time.

 Historian attempts to break this monotony.
 Historian maintains the history of web pages as a trail.
 A trail which maintains information not only of the web page, but also the context of previous and next ones.